 Chances are, you will spend more time on staffing issues than any other issue in your business.
 Below are the five biggest staffing issues that you will face:

 - Licensing – Happily, you will find that most in-home care workers will come to you with licenses in hand.

 - Training – Just because they are licensed does not mean they are trained, or at least trained to the standards that you require.
 Never stop training.
 Never forget that caregiving is just another term for customer service.
 The “customer” experience is perhaps more important in this industry than in any other industry you can imagine.
 It will define your business.
 There is plenty of help out there for caregiver training.
 One training company we are familiar with is called Home Care Pulse (we have no affiliation with them).
 They provide online training, instructor-led training, and many other related services.

-- Recruiting – Recruiting is made easier by the widespread availability of recruiting websites.
+- Recruiting – Recruiting is made easier by the widespread availability of recruiting websites such as Jooble.
 In the Know Caregiver Training, mentioned above, has produced a free 7-page report titled 25 Ways to Recruit Caregivers for Home Care and LTC Facilities.
 By the way, this is a good place to give a shout-out to immigrants.
 They work hard, generally seem to be caring individuals, and have a reputation for loyalty.
 Want to meet some really fine people, spend some time with the Iraqi and Afghan folks who have immigrated to the US in the past 10 years and are continuing to migrate to America.

 - Compensation – As mentioned earlier, most home caregivers are hourly workers.
 Wages are typically determined by geography, experience, and the type of care provided.